 Annual New Mexico Writers Dinner

 We missed gathering for our annual dinner in 2020 and 2021 due to Covid 19.
-Now, we look forward to seeing you at our newly scheduled event on April 28, 2022 at La Fonda on the Plaza.
+Now, we look forward to seeing you at our newly scheduled event on April 28, 2022 at 6pm at La Fonda on the Plaza.

 We will honor our 2020, 2021, and 2022 grantees at that time.
 We will also welcome New Mexico Poet Laureate Levi Romero as our keynote speaker.